Living Guideline Post-Concussion

 Red flag symptoms’ that may indicate a more serious injury (severe or worsening headache, neck pain or tenderness, double vision, seizures or convulsions, loss of consciousness, increase in confusion, restlessness, agitation, or aggressive behaviours, repeated vomiting, or slurred speech) call an ambulance as soon as possible.
 Symptoms may appear right away or up to a couple of days after the injury.

-When can a child/adolescent return to school, activities, and sports after a concussion?
+When can a person return to sports, activities, and school after a concussion?

 Use the steps below to guide a gradual return to activities, sports, and school.
 If symptoms can not be tolerated, modify your activity or try it again the next day.
-It is important to get medical clearance from a Doctor before returning to full contact sport or high-risk activities.
+It is important to get medical clearance before returning to full contact sport or high-risk activities.
 Getting back to school as soon as you can is important and missing more than one week of school is not suggested.
 You do not need a note from your Doctor to return to school.
+The below protocols can be downloaded here.

 How long does it take a child/adolescent to recover after a concussion?